philipParks/inventory-manager/README.txt

 Purpose
 *******

-An application that assists consultants in tracking and scheduling customer appointments.
+An application that interfaces with a database of engines and parts related to engine rebuilds.

 ******
 Author